cloe-org/playground/README.md

-│── tutorials/       # Jupyter notebooks for cosmological codes, computing observables and evaluating the likelihood │── validation/      # Jupyter notebooks for comparison of cosmological observables against `cloelib` │── exercises/       # Jupyter notebooks with exercises that use `cloelib` for teaching purposes │── protocols_test/  # Script for validating a new protocol interface │── README.md        # This file
+│── tutorials/       # Jupyter notebooks for cosmological codes, computing observables and evaluating the likelihood │── validation/      # Jupyter notebooks for comparison of cosmological observables against `cloelib` │── exercises/       # Jupyter notebooks with exercises that use `cloelib` for teaching purposes │── README.md        # This file
 ```